bernie6401/bernie6401.github.io/_posts/Tutorial/2024-01-31-How to use VScode or Web Storm Debug JS.md

 ---
-title: How to use VScode / Web Storm Debug JS?
+title: "How to use VScode / Web Storm Debug JS"
-tags: [problem solution]
+tags: [Tutorial]

-category: "Problem Solutions"
+category: "Tutorial"
 ---

-# How to use VScode / Web Storm Debug JS?
+# How to use VScode / Web Storm Debug JS
 <!-- more -->

 ## Background